tigrank115/CSC207-Project/README.md

 User Interface and design

-This application was created for the final group project of CSC207, and is a survey application that allows a user to create and respond to surveys.
+This application was created for the final group project of CSC207, and is a survey application that allows a user to create and respond to surveys, and recieve a copy of their responses through an email API.

 # Table of Contents
 Contributors - #Contributors